Tianmaru/probabilitor-bot/README.md

 # probabilitor-bot

+> *"I am Probabilitor, the greatest wizard in all mathology - give or take an error of 0.4."*
+>
-Telegram bot derived from the show "Gravity Falls"
+> A Telegram bot inspired by the show [Gravity Falls](https://en.wikipedia.org/wiki/Gravity_Falls) by Alex Hirsch